My learned friend (request): social media and legal ethics

 Whilst the judgment confirms the authority of the Supreme Court to pursue the matter, Robertelli and Adamo are not yet subject to any formal disciplinary process as a result of procuring the friend request.
 However, it is unlikely Robertelli and Adamo's claim of unfamiliarity with Facebook's privacy settings will be enough for them to escape disciplinary action.

-A 2014 Opinion of the Massachusetts Bar's ethics panel suggests the odds are not in Robertelli and Adam's favour.
+A 2014 opinion of the Massachusetts Bar's ethics panel suggests the odds are not in Robertelli and Adam's favour.
 In this Opinion, the ethics panel advised that a lawyer sending a Facebook friend request to an unrepresented adversary, without disclosing their identity, would be in breach of their ethical obligations.

 Whilst Robertelli and Adamo's fate is uncertain, yours need not be